samualtnorman/binmat/README.md

     // in this case we are using the same brain for both simulateGame(brain, brain, {
         timeLimit: 5000, // in milliseconds
+	    // console.log() prints its arguments, here we are printing the binlog
         onMove: (state, binlog) => console.log(binlog.join("\n"))
     })